dslm4515/Musl-LFS/README.md

 Additional Required Packages

-Intial issue with just following the LFS book verbatium is that pkg-config and libelf, will not compile.
-Additionally, if pursuing BLFS, some packages will fail to compile due certian implementions left out in the Musl C Library.
+If pursuing BLFS, some packages will fail to compile due certian implementions left out in the Musl C Library.

 <ul>
 <li>Musl C Library